The economy & cost of living

 Donation link pending

-Use this section for contribution disclaimers, donor eligibility language, and the official campaign finance notice approved by the treasurer.
+Please consider joining this grassroots campaign by singing up as a volunteer. ##Use this section for contribution disclaimers, donor eligibility language, and the official campaign finance notice approved by the treasurer.

 Connect the slogan to concrete safety, affordability, and services language so it feels local and practical.